 Peru tour highlights

-Our selection of small group vacations to Peru can take you from the soul-stirring sights of walking the Inca Trail to exploring the Peruvian Amazon, family vacations in the Sacred Valley or tours of Machu Picchu and Lake Titicaca.
+Our selection of small group tours to Peru can take you from the soul-stirring sights of walking the Inca Trail to exploring the Peruvian Amazon, family trips in the Sacred Valley or tours of Machu Picchu and Lake Titicaca.

 From lofty mountain peaks to fascinating Inca ruins, our tours encompass a vast choice of experiences around Peru, but a few of our favorite highlights include: